zqmillet/Qiqi.Reference/Qiqi.Reference/BibTeX/README.md

 At last, the constructor calls the function `LexicalAnalysis` to analyse and add the properties of the literature into `PropertyList`.

+The definition of function `LexicalAnalysis` is shown in following code.

+	 Private Function LexicalAnalysis(ByVal LiteratureBuffer As String, _ ByRef ErrorMessage As _BibTeX.ErrorMessage) _
+									  As Boolean

+This function anaylses the `LiteratureBuffer`, then add the properties into the `PropertyList`.
+If there is no error in `LiteratureBuffer`, the returned value is `True`, else `False`.
+The error message is stored in the `ErrorMessage` if there is error in `LiteratureBuffer`.

+When this function read a quotation, it will enter the `QuotationMode`.
+In the `QuotationMode`, if it read another quotation, it firstly assumes that this quotation is the end char of the value.
+Then the function will continue to process the rest code.
+If there is syntax error in the rest code, the function knows the assumption is wrong, so it regards that quotation is a char of the value, and find another quotation.
+Recursion is used to realize this process.

 ## Class `ErrorMessage`
+Class `ErrorMessage` consists of three member variables.

+* `ExistError` (Boolean) represent whether there exist error.
+* `Message` (String) is used to save the message of the error.
+* `LineNumber` (Integer) is used to save the line number of the error.

+To avoid that user make mistakes, the menber variables `ExistError` and `Message` are private.
+Therefore, class provide four public functions/subs to operate these two member variables.